Zebrafish brains open doors to all brains. By: Krishna Ramanujan, Cornell Chronicle

 Jesse Goldberg and Melissa Warden have been awarded 2015 NIH Director's New Innovator Awards.
 These awards are highly selective and prestigious: 41 were given this year, 9 of which were in the general area of Neuroscience.
-As you can see in the following link, Jesse and Melissa were part of a very impressive group of young scientists:
+As you can see in the following link, Jesse and Melissa are part of a very impressive group of young scientists:

 Tenture-track position as Assistant Professor